-A proud graduate of the University of Michigan (Ph.D.
-Education, 1978), Dr. Templin joined the School of Kinesiology faculty in Fall 2015.
-He is professor of Applied Exercise Science, and serves as associate dean for Faculty and Undergraduate Affairs.
+A proud graduate of the University of Michigan (PhD Education, 1978), Dr. Thomas Templin joined the School of Kinesiology faculty in the fall of 2015.
+He is a professor of Applied Exercise Science and serves as the associate dean for faculty and undergraduate affairs.
 He is a professor emeritus at Purdue University, where he was a professor in the Department of Health and Kinesiology (1977-2015), its chair (1996-2006), and chair of the Department of Consumer Science (2013-2015).

-Templin has received various honors including the McCloy Lecturer by the Research Consortium of the American Alliance of Health, Physical Education, Recreation, and Dance; the Scholar Award from the Special Interest Group on Learning and Instruction in Physical Education within the American Educational Research Association as well as the Curriculum and Instruction Honor Award from the Curriculum and Instruction Academy within NASPE (AAHPERD).
-A graduate of Indiana University (B.S, 1972; M.S.
-1975), Templin received the John R. Endwright Alumni Service Award in 2014.
+Dr. Templin has received various honors, including the McCloy Lecturer by the Research Consortium of the American Alliance of Health, Physical Education, Recreation, and Dance; the Scholar Award from the Special Interest Group on Learning and Instruction in Physical Education within the American Educational Research Association as well as the Curriculum and Instruction Honor Award from the Curriculum and Instruction Academy within NASPE (AAHPERD).
+A graduate of Indiana University (BS, 1972; MS 1975), Dr. Templin received the John R. Endwright Alumni Service Award in 2014.